 If you need to swap the Width and Height values to change the orientation of the document, click either the Portrait or Landscape orientation buttons:

 You can also change the document's Bit Depth, from 8 bit to 16 bit or 32 bit.
 This is a more advanced topic, but I cover the difference between 8 bit and 16 bit in our Benefits Of Working With 16-Bit Images tutorial.
-You can usually leave it set to 8 bit:
+You can safely leave it set to 8 bit:

 When you're happy with your settings, click the Create button in the bottom right of the dialog box.
 I'm not going to do that just yet, though, because in the next section, we'll learn how to save our settings as a custom preset!

-Saving Your Settings As A Preset
+Saving Your New Document Settings As A Preset

 Give your preset a descriptive name.
 I'll name mine "Landscape, 13 x 19".
 Then, click the Save Preset button: